coderpros/CoderPro.OpenWeatherMap/README.md

 ## Overview

 The most complete and modern library written for the OpenWeather API in .Net.
 This library retrieves the JSON from the OpenWeatherMap API and serializes them into objects.
 All of the free textual APIs are supported.
-We have planned support for the paid and mapping APIs also.
+We have planned support for the paid and mapping APIs, also.
 See the roadmap for more information.

 ## Clients
 - AirPollutionClient - Current and historical pollution conditions.
 See OpenWeather [API Doc](https://openweathermap.org/api/air-pollution) for more information.
 - CurrentWeatherClient - Current weather conditions.
 See OpenWeather [API Doc](https://openweathermap.org/current) for more information.
-- FiveDayForecastClient - Up to five days of three hour forecasts.
+- FiveDayForecastClient - Up to five days of three-hour forecasts.
 See OpenWeather [API Doc](https://openweathermap.org/forecast5) for more information.
 - GeocodingClient - Full support for geocoding by location name, post/zip code, and reverse geocoding.
 See OpenWeather [API Doc](https://openweathermap.org/api/geocoding-api) for more information.

 ## Installing